NixOS/nix/doc/manual/src/architecture/store/objects.md

 The Nix store uses a simple file system model.

     data FileSystemObject
-      = File Executable Data
+      = File Executable Contents
       | Directory (Map FileName FileSystemObject)
       | SymLink Path

 Every file system object is one of the following:
- - File: an executable flag, and arbitrary data
+ - File: an executable flag, and arbitrary data for contents
  - Directory: mapping of names to child file system objects
  - [Symbolic link](https://en.m.wikipedia.org/wiki/Symbolic_link): may point anywhere.